 “Those Moorhens are insane!”
 Kate said, as two males swam towards each other.
 Each grabbed his rival by his long, lobed toes and tried to push him under the water.
 The victor would be able to nest in this area, while the loser would have to find another site.

 Shovelers– long-beaked ducks who never nested at the Centre before the summer of 2013– swam past with their ducklings, joined by gadwalls and their young.
 None of these birds seemed overly concerned with the Moorhen fight.

 We soon found ourselves at the Centre’s Sand Martin bank.
 These small relatives of swifts and swallows burrow into mud banks near rivers and wetlands.

 They spend summers in Europe, northern Asia and North America, and then fly to Africa, southern Asia and South America for the winter.

 While generally not considered endangered, loss of habitat has impacted some populations.
 The Centre maintains a wall where they can nest before migrating to Africa in September.

 A Bird’s-Eye View at The Peacock Tower

-As we made our way to the exit, Carolyn Robertson said, “We’re still finding our feet with this learner-led approach, but we feel it’s important to give visitors more cognitive space and greater opportunity to connect with and understand wetlands in a way that’s relevant to them, particularly in the context of them building positive opinions about wetlands.”
+As we made our way out, Carolyn Robertson said, “We’re still finding our feet with this learner-led approach.
+But we feel it’s important to give visitors more cognitive space and greater opportunity to connect with and understand wetlands in a way that’s relevant to them, and building positive opinions about wetlands.”

 If you enjoyed our post on the London Wetland Centre, you might also like: